THE STORY OF THE

 Click for Detail of Superman #7 with corrected colors (the "S" is red, guys!!).

 This was much closer to the current version, however, in late 1940, it underwent another odd change that went a bit further away from this version.
 The National Comics offices had a painting of Superman by H.J.
-Wray.
-I have seen photos taken in these offices that provided a sort of "before and after" version of Superman's symbol.
-Initially, the symbol appeared in the inverted triangle form, however, later, the very same painting had a much more elaborate version of the emblem.
-With this painting in the offices, there was an on-hand reference for those artists visiting the publisher.
+Ward.
+Photos taken in these offices that provided a sort of "before and after" version of Superman's symbol.
+Initially, the symbol appeared in the inverted triangle form.
+Like this:

-Here is a representation of this version of the symbol in color.
+Here is a representation of this version of the symbol.

 With Superman #9 and #11, published in 1941, a difference from the initial triangle shield began to take form.
-The symbol appeared differently again and this is how the Golden Age symbol was typically represented when artistic reference was used for the Golden Age/"Earth-2" Superman being depicted:
+The symbol appeared more as a diamond and with the serifs becoming prominent and this is how the Golden Age symbol was typically represented when artistic reference was used for the Golden Age/"Earth-2" Superman being depicted:

 Click for detail of Superman #9.